The 12th-century archbishop's residence (Erkebispegården), commissioned around 1160 and Scandinavia's oldest secular building, is beside...

 Nidaros Domkirke information

 Nidaros Cathedral is Scandinavia's largest medieval building.
-Outside, the ornately embellished west wall has top-to-bottom statues of biblical characters and Norwegian bishops and kings, sculpted in the early 20th century.
+Outside, the ornately embellished, altar-like west wall has top-to-bottom statues of biblical characters and Norwegian bishops and kings, sculpted in the early 20th century.
 Several are copies of medieval originals, housed nowadays in the museum.
 Within, the cathedral is subtly lit (just see how the vibrantly coloured, modern stained-glass glows, especially in the rose window at the west end), so let your eyes attune to the gloom.

 The altar sits over the original grave of St Olav, the Viking king who replaced the Nordic pagan religion with Christianity.
 The original stone cathedral was built in 1153, when Norway became a separate archbishopric.
 The current transept and chapter house were constructed between 1130 and 1180 and reveal Anglo-Norman influences (many of the craftsmen were brought in from England), while the Gothic choir and ambulatory were completed in the early 14th century.
 The nave, repeatedly ravaged by fire across the centuries, is mostly a faithful 19th-century reconstruction.